SeansGravy/Yo/README.md

 - `yo chat --stream "Explain RAG"` prints tokens as soon as the model generates them; the web UI receives the same token events over `/ws/chat/<session>`.
 - `yo shell` launches an always-on developer console with history, auto-completion (when available), and shortcuts for `verify`, `telemetry analyze`, `deps check`, and more.
 - `/chat` in the Lite UI keeps a persistent message list, streams responses as they arrive, and remembers the current session via local storage.
+- The chat UI now falls back to the REST payload automatically if WebSocket streaming is interrupted, so the assistant bubble never blanks out mid-reply (`YO_CHAT_STREAM_FALLBACK=force` disables streaming entirely when needed).
 - Real-time dashboards now run over `/ws/updates`; `yo dashboard --live` brings those pulses to the terminal, `yo dashboard --events` streams the event feed, and `yo logs tail --type events` inspects the persisted history in `data/logs/sessions/events_*`.

 ## ⚙️ Testing